Call Us Now!

 In winter, people make the mistake of thinking that the garden does not require attention.
 On the contrary, the lawn needs the proper care to be in perfect condition in spring.

-Don’t let winter ruin your lawn; follow these tips, and prepare your property for the cold season.
+Don’t let winter ruin your lawn; follow these tips and prepare your property for the cold season.
 Let’s not waste any more time; below, we will explain how to carry out these processes.

 You Must First Clean the Entire Surface

-Before mowing the grass, you have to clean its surface with a rake of all the debris that has been falling, such as leaves and dry, wet, or lose blades.
+Before mowing the grass, you have to clean its surface with a rake of all the debris that has been falling, such as leaves and dry, wet, or loose blades.
 This type of waste does not serve as natural compost.
 In other words, they will only make your lawn look bad and prevent the sun from entering directly.

 The low temperatures and frosts that occur in winter make this litter very harmful to the lawn, as it can be a source for the great enemies of the lawn: fungi.
-Be careful with snow mold, this is a cold-weather fungus that mainly affects grasses during winter.
+Be careful with snow mold; this is a cold-weather fungus that mainly affects grasses during winter.

 It is typical for moss to appear on lawns during winter due to the higher permanent humidity and low insolation.
 Therefore, it is essential to eradicate the moss not to spread and produce depopulated areas of grass.